U.S.A.

 Doug Bradley ....
 Pinhead

-Release Date: Theatrical: March 8, 1996; Fantastisk Film Festival Lund: September 14, 1996; Fantasporto Film Festival: February 9, 1997
+Release Dates: Theatrical: March 8, 1996; Fantastisk Film Festival Lund: September 14, 1996; Fantasporto Film Festival: February 9, 1997

-* Images appear courtesy of www.outnow.ch
+* Images courtesy at www.outnow.ch

 Rating: